Andre Iguodala: 2013–14 season: All-Defensive First Team

 In July 2013, Iguodala declined a five-year deal with Denver and agreed to a four-year for a reported $48 million with the Golden State Warriors.
 He officially joined the Warriors in a three-team sign-and-trade deal with the Nuggets and the Utah Jazz.
-On November 14, Iguodala made the game-winning, buzzer-beating shot in the Warriors' 116–115 win over the Oklahoma City Thunder.
+On November 14, Iguodala made the game-winning, buzzer-beating shot in the Warriors' 116–115 victory over the Oklahoma City Thunder.
 Getting the inbound pass from Klay Thompson, Iguodala turned and made the fade-away jump shot over the Thunder's Thabo Sefolosha.
-Iguodala finished with 14 points and 9 assists.
-When playing against the Los Angeles Lakers on November 23, 2013, Iguodala strained his left hamstring late in the third quarter.
-Unfortunately, Iguodala went on to miss twelve consecutive games.
+Iguodala finished with 14 points and nine assists.
+When playing against the Los Angeles Lakers on November 23, 2013, Iguodala strained his left hamstring late in the third quarter and went on to miss 12 consecutive games.
 However, on December 17, 2013, Iguodala returned to action in a game against the New Orleans Pelicans.
-On January 3, 2014, Iguodala hit a game-winning, 3-point buzzer-beater in the Warriors' 101–100 win over the Atlanta Hawks.
-The win extended the Warriors' season-high winning streak to 8 games.
+On January 3, 2014, he hit a game-winning, three-point buzzer-beater during the Warriors' 101–100 victory over the Atlanta Hawks.
+The win extended the Warriors' season-high winning streak to eight games.
 For his defensive contributions to the Warriors, Iguodala was named to the 2014 All-NBA Defensive first team.

 2014–15 season: First NBA championship and Finals MVP

 Entering the 2014–15 season, first-year Warriors coach Steve Kerr elected to move Iguodala from the starting rotation to the sixth man reserve position, in favor of forward Harrison Barnes.
 Since entering the NBA, Iguodala had played in 806 games as a starter without entering a game as a reserve, a league high over that span.
 On March 18, 2015, he scored a then season-high 21 points on 9-of-12 shooting in a 114–95 win over the Atlanta Hawks.
-The Warriors advanced to the 2015 NBA Finals to face Cleveland, where he was the team's best defender against Cavaliers star James.
+The Warriors advanced to the 2015 NBA Finals to face the Cleveland Cavaliers, where he was the team's best defender against Cavaliers star LeBron James.
 With Golden State down 2–1 in the series, Iguodala made his first start of the season, replacing center Andrew Bogut in Game 4.
-Iguodala scored a season-high 22 points on 8-of-15 shooting, which included four 3-pointers.
+Iguodala scored a season-high 22 points on 8-of-15 shooting, which included four three-pointers.
 The Warriors' small lineup, which came to be known as the Death Lineup, helped turn the series around.
 The Warriors defeated the Cavaliers in six games, and Iguodala was named the Finals MVP, becoming the first player to win the award without starting a game during the regular season.
 He was also the first MVP to not have started every game in the Finals.
-He finished the series averaging 16.3 points, 4 assists, and 5.8 rebounds.
+Iguodala finished the series averaging 16.3 points, 4.0 assists, and 5.8 rebounds.
 When Iguodala was in the game, James made only 38.1% of his shots, compared to 44% without Iguodala.